Gavin Floyd: Philadelphia Phillies

-Floyd made his Major League debut September 3, 2004, against the division rival New York Mets and earned the win pitching seven innings and allowing only one run on four hits, striking out five.
+Floyd made his Major League debut September 3, 2004, against the division rival New York Mets and earned the win pitching seven strong innings allowing only one run on four hits, while striking out five.

 In 2005, Floyd made the Phillies out of spring training.
-He made his first start of the season on April 9, pitched seven innings of one-run ball in a win against the St. Louis Cardinals.
-However, Floyd struggled thereafter and was demoted to the minors, where he continued to struggle for the 2005 season.
+He made his first start of the season on April 9, pitched seven strong innings of one-run ball in a win against the St. Louis Cardinals.
+However, Floyd struggled thereafter and was demoted to the minors, where he continued to struggle through to the end of the 2005 season.
 In seven games (four starts) with the Phillies, he was 1–2 with a 10.04 ERA, and 6–9 with a 6.16 ERA in 24 games (23 starts) with the Red Barons.

 Floyd came to 2006 spring training with barely a consideration and pitched his way into the Phillies rotation as the #4 pitcher, pushing Ryan Franklin to the bullpen.
 However, once again Floyd struggled, with a 4–3 record and a 7.29 ERA in 11 starts, and on June 2, was demoted to Scranton/Wilkes-Barre for the second straight year.